LeptaSpace/zs/README.md

     command (argument argument)

 So no stacks, RPNs, or lists of lists.
 No recursive descent parsers either.
 A language that needs recursion to parse it is too complex.
+Come to think of it, arrays and other Von Neuman artifacts annoy me too.

 Lastly, I dislike error handling.
 Partly it's from laziness.
 More though, it's from experience.
 Oh, great, you got an error code from a library call!
 What do you do now?
 It's like getting a phone call from your takeaway pizza place telling you their oven is switched off.
 What do you do now?
 Wait, abort, or retry?